 Use Caution and Limit Exposure

-This is concerning information but is likely not a new problem or a problem limited to one brand.
+This is concerning information, but it is likely not a new issue or one limited to a single brand.
 We have known that arsenic is leached from the soil, causing elevated levels in rice cereal.
-These metals are in the foods, likely not the processing.
-So it’s likely the same if you eat the foods, mash, purée, or jars of purée.
-We have multiple dietary sources of arsenic and other heavy metals, so it is something to pay attention to.
-And it is worth exploring from an agricultural perspective to ensure good practices.
-When nearly half of all infant rice cereals were found to be near the limit in 2016, the FDA proposed an “action level” of 100 parts per billion (ppb) for inorganic arsenic.
+These metals are present in the food, likely not introduced during processing.
+Therefore, it’s likely the same whether you eat the foods, mash them, purée them, or consume jars of purée.
+We have multiple dietary sources of arsenic and other heavy metals, so it is something to be aware of.
+It is also worth exploring from an agricultural perspective to ensure good practices.
+In 2016, nearly half of all infant rice cereals were found to be near the limit, prompting the FDA to propose an “action level” of 100 parts per billion (ppb) for inorganic arsenic.
 This limit was finalized in August 2020.3

-This is one reason why many of us who care about children are intent on having strong environmental regulations and policies to protect our children.
+This is one reason why many of us who care about children are committed to having strong environmental regulations and policies in place to protect our children.
 There is no reason to test for heavy metals in your child at this time.
 But you can take measures to decrease consumption and help limit this exposure.
 This is a “do the best you can within reason” scenario, like so much of parenting.

-I encourage families to focus on variety and not a lot of volume when introducing new foods.
-If your child is eating infant cereals, offering an assortment of grains, including oat, barley, and multi-grain, instead of only rice cereal is important.
-More variety of foods means less potential for exposure to high heavy metals.
+I encourage families to focus on variety rather than volume when introducing new foods.
+If your child is eating infant cereals, it is important to offer a variety of grains, including oat, barley, and multi-grain, rather than relying solely on rice cereal.
+A greater variety of foods means a lower potential for exposure to high levels of heavy metals.

 For the lowest levels, use basmati rice grown in California, India, and Pakistan.
 According to testing by Consumer Reports, Rice from Arkansas, Louisiana, or Texas has the highest levels.
 Cooking brown rice in excess water (six to 10 parts water to one part rice) and draining the excess water can reduce the arsenic content by as much as 40%.
 Watch for rice syrup as a sweetener.
 It can contain elevated arsenic.
 Avoid processed foods containing brown rice sweeteners.
 Do not use rice milk as a primary milk alternative.